anchnk/reverse-singly-linked-list/README.md

 ## About

-This project is a very simple basic implementation of a SinglyLinkedList which has an very concise API:
+This project is a very simple basic implementation of a SinglyLinkedList which has a very concise API:

 - `add(node)`: add a new node to the end of the list.
 - `reverse()`: reverse the list in-place.